 On the one hand, if you have ample drawer space, it makes total sense to designate one as a catch-all.
 The real problem is the mindset behind the junk drawer.
 If you allow one area to become a black hole of random items, you’ll likely carry that practice over into other areas.

-“Junk drawers are an excuse to not physically move around your house to manage the mundane,” says Caitlin Vincent, pro organizer and founder of Organized | AF
+“Junk drawers are an excuse to not physically move around your house to manage the mundane,” says Caitlin Vincent, pro organizer and founder of Organized | AF.

 Pro solution: Give everything a specific home somewhere else.
 Turns out, most junk drawer items can go in your office space or in the trash.
 Keep coupons in your wallet if you’ll use them, then relocate mail, tape, and paper in an office area or desk, along with warranties and product instructions.
 Vincent says it’s easy to find those things online, so if you can switch to electronic storage, shred or recycle whatever you can.